 Write the name of the tribe or band of Indians to which the child claims membership.
 The name does not need to be the official name as it appears exactly on the Department of Interior's list of federally-recognized tribes, but the name must be recognizable and be of sufficient detail to permit verification of the eligibility of the tribe.
-Check only one box indicated whether it is a Federally Recognized, State Recognized, Terminated Tribe or Organized Indian Group is elected, additional documentation is required and must be attached to this form.
+Check only one box indicated whether it is a Federally Recognized, State Recognized, Terminated Tribe or Organized Indian Group.
+If Terminated Tribe or Organized Indian Group is elected, additional documentation is required and must be attached to this form.